Paspalum notatum

 Bahia benefits from a screwdriver or spade test.
 Push a screwdriver 3–4 inches into the soil; if it slides in easily and feels cool, you can usually hold off watering another day or two.

-Bahia is happiest in sandy, well-drained soils with modest fertility.
-That is why it shows up on road shoulders and poor fields where other grasses thin out.
+Sandy, well-drained soil with modest fertility is where Bahia grass earns its keep.
+That is why it shows up on road shoulders and poor fields where denser lawn grasses thin out.

 Compared with vegetable beds that you enrich heavily following fertilizing tips for big harvests, bahia needs very little feeding.
 Too much nitrogen leads to floppy growth, more mowing, and heavier weed pressure without really improving density.